 After induction hardening, the shaft is furnace tempered at 175˚ C for 1 h to improve the ductility and toughness of the hardened case.
-The change in residual stress from tempering is shown in %%0415_Dante_7%% and %%0415_Dante_8%% for both the axial and circumferential directions.
+The change in residual stress from tempering is shown in Figure 7 and Figure 8 for both the axial and circumferential directions.
 The magnitude of stress reduction caused by tempering is approximately 15%.
 During tempering, brittle as-quenched martensite transforms to more ductile tempered martensite, sacrificing some hardness and strength.
 Microstresses concentrated on grain boundaries and interfaces between the matrix and the carbides are also effectively reduced.

 Compressive residual stresses obtained from induction hardening benefit high-cycle fatigue performance of the axle shaft.
-As shown in %%0415_Dante_13%%, predicted shear stresses from the induction hardening models are negligible, and shear stresses under torsion load are the same whether residual stresses from the hardening process are or are not considered. %%0415_Dante_15%% shows the calculated maximum principal stresses under torsion load conditions of 3,000 and 6,000 N·m.
+As shown in Figure 13, predicted shear stresses from the induction hardening models are negligible, and shear stresses under torsion load are the same whether residual stresses from the hardening process are or are not considered.
+Figure 15 shows the calculated maximum principal stresses under torsion load conditions of 3,000 and 6,000 N·m.

-If incoming residual stresses are not considered, the maximum principal stress on the shaft surface is about 720 MPa under the torsional yield load of 6,000 N·m, as shown in %%0415_Dante_15%%(c).
+If incoming residual stresses are not considered, the maximum principal stress on the shaft surface is about 720 MPa under the torsional yield load of 6,000 N·m, as shown in Figure 15 (c).
 The stress magnitude is predicted to be 150 MPa on the surface when residual stresses are taken into account.
-For the high cycle fatigue test under pure torsion load, crack initiation and growth is directly related to the maximum principal stress instead of shear stress. %%0415_Dante_15%%(b) and (d) show that the maximum principal stress is located at the case/core interface instead of the shaft surface.
+For the high cycle fatigue test under pure torsion load, crack initiation and growth is directly related to the maximum principal stress instead of shear stress.
+Figure 15 (b) and (d) show that the maximum principal stress is located at the case/core interface instead of the shaft surface.
 With a 6,000 N·m torque load, the magnitude of the tensile stress under the surface is about 750 MPa when accounting for the incoming residual stress state.

 The electromagnetic modelling using Flux2D and thermal-stress modelling using DANTE are successfully coupled to simulate the inducting hardening process of an axle shaft.
 The power mapping process from Flux and DANTE is validated by directly comparing the temperature profiles predicted by the two packages.
 The residual stresses predicted from the induction hardening model are imported to a low-temperature tempering model, and the magnitude of the stress decrease is approximately 15%.
 The residual stresses from the tempering model are imported to a loading model to estimate the stresses for high cycle torsion fatigue and overload testes.
 The loading models have shown clearly how the residual stresses from the induction hardening benefit the fatigue performance.